aniva/theperfectkitebar/README.md

 An **open-source kite control bar** designed for all **chill kite-foil enthusiasts** — maximizing session enjoyment with the added benefits of flexibility, customization, and full DIY freedom.

 Development began in **2023**, driven by the lack of suitable off-the-shelf products — most commercial options were either too expensive, too complex, unnecessarily heavy, or built around same design across many brands.

-The first functional version of TPKB was **tested in spring 2024**, followed by multiple iterative refinements based on real-world user expreience.
+The first functional version of TPKB was **tested in Spring 2024**, followed by multiple iterative refinements based on real-world user experience.

 Key design priorities include:
 - Minimal weight without compromising strength